differint/differint/README.rst

 Differint
 =========

 This package is used for numerically calculating fractional derivatives and integrals (differintegrals).
-Options for varying definitions of the differintegral are available, including the Grunwald-Letnikov, the Riemann-Liouville, and the Caputo (coming soon!).
+Options for varying definitions of the differintegral are available, including the Grunwald-Letnikov, the 'improved' Grunwald-Letnikov, the Riemann-Liouville, and the Caputo (coming soon!).

 Getting started
 ---------------